Director of Instrumental Music, HPISD

 Assistant Band Director, MIS and HPMS

-Cindi Sobering is in her tenth year as Assistant Band Director at McCulloch Intermediate and Highland Park Middle Schools.
+Cindi Sobering is in her fourteenth year as Assistant Band Director at McCulloch Intermediate and Highland Park Middle Schools.
 Mrs. Sobering teaches fifth and sixth grade band students and assists with the Symphonic and Honor Bands at the middle school.
-Prior to teaching in Highland Park, Mrs. Sobering was Assistant Band Director at Bishop Lynch High School.
-Highlights of her tenure there include tripling the size of the band program, earning the Texas Private School Music Educators Association State marching Band Championship, and consistently earning First Division Sweepstakes awards for the concert and jazz bands.
+Prior to teaching in Highland Park, Mrs. Sobering was Assistant Band Director at Bishop Lynch High School in Dallas.
+During her tenure there the program tripled in size, earned the TPMEA State Marching Band Championship and consistently earned First Division Sweepstakes awards for all bands.

 Mrs. Sobering has many connections with the Highland Park band program.
 While attending Southern Methodist University, Mrs. Sobering completed her student teaching with the Highland Park bands under the direction of Bob Jordan at the high school and Craig Logan at the middle school.
 Years later she returned to teach beginning clarinet classes and clarinet sectionals for both schools, in addition to teaching private clarinet lessons to HP students for many years.
 Mrs. Sobering also taught in the Lake Highlands schools for several years under the direction of Malcolm Helm and Marion West, and was lead private clarinet teacher in Duncanville under the direction of Dr. Tom Shine for fifteen years.
 She has Bachelors of Music Education and Performance degrees and a Masters’ Degree in Education, graduating with Suma Cum Laude honors.
 Professional affiliations include Texas Music Educators Association, National Music Educators Association, and Women Band Directors International.